 If you sew a lot, there are few things in the world more desirable than a sturdy table you can work at without stooping over.
 I have lower back issues from years of sitting at a desk and postponing yoga, and my dining room table was slowly killing me and my body.
 A comfortable working height is 36 inches for most people (hence why it’s the standard counter height in kitchens) so that’s what we’re aiming for here, although the shorter or taller among you may want to tweak the height accordingly.
 Just keep in mind that stools are designed to be used at 36″ and 42″ countertops, so sitting may be awkward if you stray too much from those dimensions.

 The great thing about this project is that it requires minimal tools.
 You will have the bulk of the cutting done at your hardware store, which makes it much easier to get stuff home.
 This tutorial will provide you with a table that is 3 feet wide by 6 feet long.
 If you want something smaller, you’ll have to tweak the dimensions.
-In case anyone wants a different take, here is the tutorial I used for reference, although with substantial modifications.

 - an electric drill with a drill bit to match your screws (I love this one – cheap enough that it’s worth it just for this project!)